 4. Sales Pipeline

-Sales pipeline is a term used to describe all the steps in your sales process.
+Sales pipeline describes all the steps in your sales process.
 It gives salespeople a visual representation of where prospects are in the sales cycle.

 The sales plan outlines the goals, objectives, and strategies for a sales organization.
 It includes details about target customers, market conditions, revenue targets, pricing, team structure, and more.
-And it lays out the tactics the sales teams will use to achieve their goals.
+It also lays out the tactics the sales teams will use to achieve their goals.

-Solution Selling: Solution selling is when the salesperson leads with the benefits a custom solution will give the prospect.
-This method acknowledges that prospects are informed and have done their research on the product or service before the sales rep reached out.
+- Solution Selling: Solution selling is when the salesperson leads the conversation with the benefits that a custom solution will give the prospect.
+This method acknowledges that prospects are informed and have done their research on the product or service before the sales rep reaches out.

-Inbound Selling: With this sales method, salespeople act as a consultant, meet the prospects where they are, and solve for prospects' pain points.
-Sales reps take four actions during the sales process: identity, connect, explore, and advise.
+- Inbound Selling: With this sales method, salespeople act as a consultant.
+They meet the prospects where they are and solve for prospects' pain points.

 N.E.A.T.
 Selling: This is a framework that's used to qualify leads.
 N.E.A.T. stands for: core needs, economic impact, access to authority, and compelling event.